noelmcloughlin/airflow-component/README.md

     - Success if 0 task fails: cluster join worked too.
 OK!
     - Success if 1 task fails: cluster join is best effort, other node was not ready.
 OK!
     - Retryable if >1 task fails: sometimes the 2nd attempt just works!
 NOK!
     - Failure if retry is not success.
-Review TROUBLESHOOTING secition below.
+Review [TROUBLESHOOTING](#TROUBLESHOOTING) section below.

 # POST INSTALL